Hermann Gröhe

 Gottfried Hermann Gröhe (born 25 February 1961) is a German lawyer and politician of the Christian Democratic Union (CDU) who served as Minister of Health in the third cabinet of Chancellor Angela Merkel from 2013 until 2018.

+Following his departure from active politics, Gröhe took office as President of the German Red Cross (DRK) in 2025.

 Early life and career

 Gröhe finished law school at the University of Cologne and was a research assistant at the university from 1987 to 1993.
 He also worked as a trainee lawyer at a local court in Cologne from 1991 until 1993.
 He has been a licensed lawyer since 1997.